 In October, we published three new articles within the context of this year’s European Cyber Security Month:

 - ECSM 2019 – Tips for your cyber hygiene: This article addresses the first topic of the ECSM 2019 (Cyber Hygiene).
 We present several quick actions to keep or improve your level of information security.

 - ECSM 2019 – Preparing and hosting a security CTF contest: Some of us were heavily involved in preparing and hosting a public CTF contest.
 In the article, we give an insight into preparations and hosting of the CTF event, and discuss some lessons learned.

 - ECSM 2019 – Securing emerging technology (IoT) at home: In this article, we address the second topic of the ECSM 2019 (Emerging Technology) by discussing the security of IoT devices.
 We show ways to secure your IoT devices.

 Besides, we moved the Git repository containing our blog content from GitHub to codeberg.org.
 There, you can see every single change of our articles for transparency reasons.
 We will publish more information regarding codeberg.org soon.

 Follow us on Mastodon:

-After two very busy months, we will proceed revising our Web server security series as announced before.
-Our goal is splitting general content and software-specific content for better maintainability.
+After two restless months, we will proceed to revise our Web server security series as announced before.
+Our goal is to split general content and software-specific content for better maintainability.

 - Simjacker attack: Simjacker – Frequently Asked Questions and Demosexternal link